-Jams & Concert
+Jams & Concerts

 Creating successful jams in a camp with so many banjoists takes skill and planning.
 To make things run as smooth as possible, we have Camp fiddlers, guitarists and other musicians on hand to assist at our various scheduled jams.
 Then we try to fulfill your preferences by offering various jamming options:

-- Slow jams for relatively inexperienced players (and for others who prefer relaxed tempos)
+- Slow jams for relatively inexperienced players (and for others who prefer relaxed tempos).

 - Intermediate jams: well-known tunes at moderate tempos.